Engaging the Senses - How to Create the Perfect Patio

 4. Create a Patio for Taste

 Fresh herbs are one of the greatest additions to any meal, and many gardeners grow them right on their patio!
 Imagine needing chives for your favorite dish, stepping out your door and getting them fresh from the pot!
 Using fun and decorative containers (perfect for your sense of sight) you can grow your very own patio herb garden.
-Here are a few of our favorite herbs alongside tips for using and growing them.
+Here are a few of our favorite tips for using and growing herbs:

 - Uses: Basil leaves have a warm, spicy flavor, which is perfect for soups, sauces, salads, omelets, meat, poultry, fish and a base for pesto.

 - Planting: Sow seeds directly into your container, then transplant your basil to the garden in early summer if you decide to move them off your patio.